vpagonis/Python-Codes/README.md

 **ABOUT THIS BOOK**

 This document is a short preview of the book "Luminescence Dosimetry:
-Signal Analysis Using Python", to be published by Springer, which has a tentative date of publication of June 2022.
+Signal Analysis Using Python" to be published by Springer, which has a tentative date of publication of June 2022.
    We feature here some detailed worked examples of Python code, which were presented in the LED 2021 conference.
 Users can run immediately the Python